-Are you interested in selling your own digital product?
-You aren’t alone.
-Countless online businesses are adding digital products to their product lines because they’re great ways of creating additional revenue streams for your business without all of the cost.
-After all, there are no limits to the number of digital products you can sell.
+Countless online businesses are adding digital products to their product lines because it’s a greay way to create additional revenue streams without all of the costs.
+Afterall, there are no limits when it comes to the number of digital products you can sell.

 A Digital Product

-Before you can start selling digital goods, you’ll need to create a product.
+First things first, you’ll need a digital product.
 You don’t have to be revolutionary here.
 You can sell a product that uses a traditional format, but it should have some kind of unique value that can’t be found anywhere else.

 Here are some of the most common digital product formats.
 These are just ideas to get you started.
 Feel free to come up with something unique.